alsd4git/WGoWwSoRMU/README.md

 Additionally, the repository includes a "wireguard_utils" folder containing two scripts, `PostUp.ps1` and `PostDown.ps1`, which are meant to be placed on the Windows machine to configure the WireGuard tunnel's PostUp and PostDown actions.

+## TODO-next

+We should get the ip from the various config files instead of specifying one from the script

 ## Prerequisites

 - A Linux machine with the `linuxserver.io/swag` container running.